 Spill prevention plans outline the appropriate handling and storage (action plan) of potentially harmful substances and may include preventative maintenance standards and reporting.
 Spill prevention and contingency plans are outlined in the Environmental Protection Act, 1990 O. Reg.
 224/07 and are developed by industries as described in O. Reg.
 222/07, Environmental Penalties.
-This includes, but is not limited to industrial facilities (Table 1 of the Regulation) and facilities that discharge sewage other than storm water to a watercourse.
+This includes, but is not limited to industrial facilities and facilities that discharge sewage other than storm water to a watercourse.